kubatpe1/DirComparer/README.md

     dircmp.out /dir1 /dir2

-Compares just the directory structure and names of files included in them.
-Does not check sizes, types or actual content of files.
+Compares just the directory structure, names and types of files.
+Does not check sizes or actual content of files.

     dircmp.out -w /dir1 /dir2